Home » Luxury South Island Tour Packages »

 Alternatively, you have the option to take a day trip to Glenorchy.
 At the Head of Lake Wakatipu, Glenorchy is nestled between the Richardson (east) and Humboldt (west) Mountain Ranges and overlooked by the mighty snow-capped Mount Earnslaw in the north.
 From Glenorchy you can travel on to a number of fantastic valleys, including Rees Valley, Paradise Valley, Dart Valley, and Routeburn Valley.
 These valleys border both Mt Aspiring National Park and Fiordland National Park, and they are ringed by some of the most dramatic mountains in New Zealand.

 The tiny Kinloch township lies further along the road; this is an excellent spot to enjoy a coffee while taking in the views over the stunning shores of Lake Wakatipu.
 Home to approximately 200 people, Glenorchy is a welcoming and vibrant town offering a range of cafés, restaurants, bars, shopping, hiking, fishing, and much more.
 Glenorchy’s surrounding landscape has become a prime location for film scouts, and was chosen to depict many scenes in the award-winning Lord of the Rings movies.
-More recently, the area has featured in The Lion the Witch and the Wardrobe, Prince Caspian: The Return to Narnia, Hercules, and countless adverts.
+More recently, the area has featured in The Lion, the Witch and the Wardrobe, Prince Caspian: The Return to Narnia, Hercules, and countless adverts.

 Driving time Queenstown to Wanaka 70 km / 43 miles, 1 hour

 Drive over the beautiful Crown Range, one of New Zealand’s highest alpine roads, and admire the vistas from fantastic viewing points.
-Be sure to stop at the historic Cardrona Hotel for a refreshment before your arrival into Wanaka, boasting panoramic views, a relaxed atmosphere and a myriad of walking tracks.
+Be sure to stop at the historic Cardrona Hotel for a refreshment before your arrival in Wanaka, boasting panoramic views, a relaxed atmosphere and a myriad of walking tracks.

 There is so much on offer in Wanaka, enjoy one of the many stunning walking tracks; take a look around Wanaka’s boutique shops, visit Puzzling World, Wanaka’s iconic illusional attraction as well as the famous National Toy and Transport Museum and Warbirds and Wheels Museum, or just sit back and relax and take in the stunning views.